ANuclearError/CS313-ACE-3/README.md

 In order to run the JAR file, the following command must be used:
 `java -jar CS313-ACE-3 <file>`
 Where file is the name of the input file.
+The input file contains the file `InputFile.txt` to be used.

 ###Output Example###